nytud/hunlp-GATE/README.md

 ##Contents

-* Lang_Hungarian: source directory tree for the Lang_Hungarian GATE plugin ** DummyTokenizer: source files for dummy tokenizer processing resource ** TemplatePR: template for creating new processing resource classes
+* Lang_Hungarian: source directory tree for the Lang_Hungarian GATE plugin
+ * DummyTokenizer.java: dummy tokenizer processing resource
+ * TemplatePR.java: template for creating new processing resource classes
 * creole: see creole/README.txt
 * build: the generated plugin will be created here (see *Building the Lang_Hungarian plugin*)
 * Makefile: various targets for building the plugin